Many or all companies we feature compensate us. Compensation and editorial

 Direct Subsidized Loans

 Direct Subsidized Loans are available to undergraduates with particular financial needs.
-While you’re in school, the U.S. Department of Education pays for the interest on the loan.
+While you’re in school, the U.S. Department of Education pays the interest on the loan.
 You can borrow up to $23,000 in Subsidized Loans as an undergraduate student.

 Direct Unsubsidized Loans

-You can borrow $5,500 to $7,500 each year if you’re a dependent student.
+You can borrow $5,500 to $7,500 yearly if you’re a dependent student.
 And if you’re an independent student, you can borrow $9,500 to $12,500 per year as an undergraduate student and up to $20,500 per year as a graduate student.

 Grad PLUS Loans